My smoked mushroom recipe is a family favorite!

 How to Smoke Mushrooms

 Use your favorite flavored wood or wood chips for mushrooms.
 My favorite wood so smoke these with is hickory.
 These go great through simple pasta with some fresh herbs, and a white wine sauce, or as a filling in a beef burger.

 The Different Types of Mushrooms to Cook With

-First we are going to look at the different types of mushrooms, the best ones for cooking then we will look at how to smoke this delicious fungi!
+First we are going to look at the different types of mushrooms, the best ones for cooking then we will look at how to smoke this delicious fungus!

 White “Button” Mushrooms

-You will find this variety in are three sizes; small “buttons”, medium and large “jumbo”.
-They have a woodsy flavour becomes will get stronger when cooking.
+You will find this variety in are three sizes; small “buttons”, medium, and large “jumbo”.
+They have a woodsy flavor becomes will get stronger when cooking.

 Serving Suggestions: salads & soups.

 Crimini “Brown” Mushrooms

 Crimini mushrooms are very similar to the button mushroom in size but you will find that they are much firmer.
-They have a stronger flavour and more intense than the button mushroom.
+They have a stronger flavor and are more intense than the button mushroom.

 Serving Suggestions: Salads, smoked, soups, and entrées.